 So you’ve decided to become an entrepreneur.
-Whether you’ve recently quit your job or have chosen to turn your side-hustle into a full time business, it’s an exciting time.
-It can also be very challenging, especially if you’ve never started a business before.
+Whether you’ve recently quit your job or have chosen to turn your side hustle into a full-time business, it’s an exciting time.
+Starting an online business can also be very challenging, especially if you’ve never done so before.
 Making the right choices now can greatly impact your success down the line, and the last thing you want to do is spend your energy revisiting old decisions instead of growing your company.
 A strong foundation is the key to a successful and thriving small business.

 To help you take the first steps, we’ve teamed up with BigCommerce, a feature-rich ecommerce solution for small businesses.
 Their retailers grow at 28 percent year after year on average, which makes them the ideal partner to help us offer advice on how to start, build, and improve your business.